Last Updated on October 10, 2024 by Alice Benny

-A pomegranate tree or shrub is a good choice if you want a fruit-bearing tree.
+A pomegranate tree or shrub can be a good choice if you want a fruit-bearing tree.
 They are suitable for beginner gardeners.
 Pomegranate trees are ideal first trees to start a small orchard.

 Growing a pomegranate tree can yield mighty pomegranates in your backyard.
 They also grow well in container gardens and indoors.
 It’s a pretty tree with colorful blooms.
 These deciduous shrubs are easy to care for, drought tolerant, and typically unaffected by pests and disease.